krzysk1/bgear/README.md

 1. Unzip file and move the folder "bgear" to C:\Users\~\Documents\Aerofly FS2\aircraft.

-2. Copy all *.tsb files from "extra300" folder from your aeroflyFS installation path into "bgear" folder.
+2. Copy all *.tsb files from "extra300" folder from your Aerofly FS2 installation path into "bgear" folder.

-Tips:

-AirBrake button - turn off/on engine

-There are other liveries in 'liveries' folder:
+There are other liveries in folders:

 - blender
 - bw